fcardinaux/PasteAnchor/readme.md

 ## How to run the command

+Copy or cut the URL, and paste it by pressing the following keys:

+* ctrl + alt + v on Windows and Linux
+* cmd + alt + v on Mac OSX

-To run the command, type this in the Sublime Text Console:
+You may also run the command from the Sublime Text Console:

     view.run_command("paste_anchor")

-To use the cmd + alt + v shortcut:

-* Go to Preferences > Key Bindings - User
-* Add the following binding: { "keys": ["super+alt+v"], "command": "paste_anchor" }

 ## Configuration